 The library collects, organizes, and provides access to physical and electronic resources in a wide variety of formats.
-The physical collection consists of approximately 425,000 books, DVDs, CDs, scores, models, and non-traditional materials such as tools, electronics, cookware, and other practical and recreational items.
-Digital resources include over 1.2 million e-books, video and audio streams, digital scores, and other electronic content.
-Approximately 400 online research databases from industry-leading information providers offer access to articles from more than 130,000 unique journals as well as a variety of other materials.
+Digital resources include over 1.4 million e-books, video and audio streams, digital scores, and other electronic content.
+The physical collection consists of approximately 427,000 books, DVDs, CDs, scores, models, and non-traditional materials such as tools, electronics, cookware, and other practical and recreational items.
+Approximately 400 online research databases from industry-leading information providers offer access to articles from more than 138,000 unique journals as well as a variety of other materials.
 The majority of these resources are discoverable and directly accessible through a single-search interface on the library’s homepage.
 The university’s online population and others working off-campus can access electronic resources through a single sign-on authentication system.

 In addition to the general collection, the library oversees several specialized collections.
 The Archives and Special Collections Department preserves and provides access to materials related to the history of Liberty University, Thomas Road Baptist Church, the ministries of Jerry Falwell Sr., Baptist traditions, and other materials of enduring value that support the university’s mission.
 The library also maintains Scholars Crossing, an open-access institutional repository that archives students’ theses and dissertations as well as other scholarly works created by members of the Liberty University community.
 The Curriculum Library supports the School of Education by providing access to a variety of preschool through grade 12 teacher-edition textbooks; teaching resources; English as a Second Language materials; and educational games, manipulatives, and models while an extensive selection of children’s, adolescent, and juvenile literature provides reinforcement for classes in curriculum development.